DJDanl/cpp-docs.pt-br/docs/standard-library/basic-stringbuf-class.md

 ### <a name="parameters"></a>Parâmetros

-`other` O basic_stringbuf cujo conteúdo será alternado com este basic_stringbuf.
+*outros* o basic_stringbuf cujo conteúdo será trocado com este basic_stringbuf.

 ### <a name="remarks"></a>Comentários